Almond: Origin and distribution

 Selection of the sweet type from the many bitter types in the wild marked the beginning of almond domestication.
-It is unclear as to which wild ancestor of the almond created the domesticated species.
+The wild ancestor of the almond used to breed the domesticated species is unknown.
 The species Prunus fenzliana may be the most likely wild ancestor of the almond, in part because it is native to Armenia and western Azerbaijan, where it was apparently domesticated.
 Wild almond species were grown by early farmers, "at first unintentionally in the garbage heaps, and later intentionally in their orchards".